robert-boulanger/improve-web-server/development.md

 ### src/vs/workbench/contrib/preferences/browser/settingsEditor2.ts

 We remove any chance for the user to change the global settings server side, which would allow th change the behaviour for all users.
 This can only be done by an admin who has access to the server side settings.json.
-The only twaek here is to set enable remote settings to false
+The only twaek here is to set enable remote settings to false.

+Update: Since we decided to just release a desktop version, this might not be necessary in the future.

 - Line 612
   ```ts